copsTvFan/cops-episode-guide/guide.md

-- (Pierce County, WA -- 11:23 PM Officer Assistance Call) South Hill Precinct -- Officer Erik Clarkson rushes to join a pursuit of a suspect who tried to force an off-duty deputy off the road it a bout of road rage. someone tries to enter a man's home; a security guard restrains an inebriated man.
-Forsythe County NC/Riverside County CA
+- (Pierce County, WA -- 11:23 PM Officer Assistance Call) South Hill Precinct -- Officer Erik Clarkson rushes to join a pursuit of a suspect who tried to force an off-duty deputy off the road it a bout of road rage.
+- Forsythe County, NC
+- Riverside County, CA

+Someone tries to enter a man's home; a security guard restrains an inebriated man.

 ## CP-1518